A wall of exposed bricks may look beautiful and sturdy but is quite porous.

 Step 3.
 Primer

-You can use a spray painter tool, but a brush and ¾” roller made of lamb’s wool will also work as well.
+You can use a spray painter tool, but a brush and ¾” roller made of lamb’s wool will work pretty well.

 Simply paint with the roller and touch up with the brush where needed.